 the Planning Permission is quashed, revoked or otherwise withdrawn before the Implementation so as to render this Deed or any part of it irrelevant, impractical or unviable; or

-the Planning Permission expires before the Implementation without having been Implemented.
+the Planning Permission expires without having been Implemented.

 No person will be liable for any breach of the terms of this Deed occurring after the date on which they part with their interest in the Site or the part of the Site in respect of which such breach occurs except to the extent that they have caused or contributed to that breach but they will remain liable for any breaches of this Deed before that date.
 Neither the reservation of any rights or the inclusion of any covenants or restrictions over the Site in any transfer of the Site will constitute an interest for the purpose of this Clause.